matatk/audiochart/README.md

     - `FrequencyPitchMapper` does basic interpolation.
     - `NotePitchMapper` does basic interpolation, then "rounds" this to the nearest musical note (not yet implemented).
  * The `WebAudioSounder` wraps the Web Audio API.
- * The `Player` brings together wrapped data source, mapper and sounder).
+ * The `Player` brings together wrapped data source, mapper and sounder.
  * The `AudioChart` object provides the public-facing interface.

+There are two helper functions.

+ * `audio_context_getter()` fetches the Web Audio context for the current page, abstracting away from cross-browser issues.
+ * `google_visual_callback_maker()` creates the callback function to update the visual highlight, allowing the `Player` to know nothing of the visual chart.

 Development
 ------------